sr8510/Ribo-seq-analysis/README.md

 **Protein prediction for SCRT events:** python extract_cds.py transcriptome.fasta gene_list.txt

-**Active ORF analysis (using Ribotoolkit input):** python ORF.py

-python analysis.py -s limma.csv -o outdir/name #for analyzing amino acids sequences and types of ORFs

 **Gene-level frameshift analysis:**
 python frameshift.py Config.yaml

+**Active ORF analysis (using Ribotoolkit input):** python ORF.py #this script uses the translatedORF csv file output of the single sample analysis of Ribotoolkit as input.

+python analysis.py -s limma.csv -o outdir/name #for analyzing amino acids sequences and types of ORFs.
+This script is used on the Limma output.
+Make sure to use the annotation output file from the ORF.py script to annotate the Limma output so the necessary info are included in the final file

 """